apollomok/EliteQuant_Cpp/README.md

 ### Development on Ubuntu 16.04 64 bit System

 You can follow below steps to install necessary third party libraries and build this project with cmake on newest 64 bit Ubuntu system.
+Assume you have [xcode](https://developer.apple.com/xcode/) and [Homebrew](https://brew.sh/) installed, open a command terminal and execute the following.

 ```bash
 sudo apt-get update